 /home/dev/Desktop/code/electronics/airqualitysensor/energia-0101E0012/hardware/msp430/libraries on my machine.
-The idea is to add the library to the libraries folder (but, NOT the lib folder..., a little confusing).
+The idea is to add the library to the libraries folder (but, NOT the lib folder..., ugh).
 And you might have to hunt to find that.
-So I git cloned the ethernet lib, and added it in Remember that this ENC library works with only certain launchpads.
+So I git cloned the ethernet lib, and let's add it in.
+Remember that this ENC library works with only certain launchpads.
 Including, my now OBSOLETE one.
-F\$#% companies, and their obsolescence.
+F\$#% companies, and their obsolecense.
 There's a special place in hell for these people.